We Help Victims Injured in Commercial Truck Accidents

 What is Vicarious Liability in a Trucking Accident?

 Vicarious liability is a legal concept that regulates how an entity can be responsible for the harm committed by its agents and employees, and a trucking company can be vicariously liable for the negligence of its employees.
 A truck driver, ground controller, cargo loader, or another employee may cause the collision, but the trucking company must also pay you if the employee acted within the course and scope of their employment at the time of your crash.

 A trucking company will have an insurance policy with a high policy limit, as some corporate policy limits reach millions of dollars.
 Individual insurance policies held by truck drivers do not have high policy limits, so you need a truck accident lawyer who knows when to hold the company liable.
 A truck accident attorney can file claims against the trucking company and begin negotiations with full knowledge of every detail related to the insurance policy and the crash in question.

-Personal injury clients want to know the potential value of their case and whether an attorney can achieve a high settlement.
+Personal injury clients want to know the potential value of their case and whether an accident attorney in Marion can achieve a high settlement for them.
 Our attorneys cannot predict what a case will settle for or how much damages a jury will award an injured victim without evaluating the circumstances of your case.
-However, our attorneys can explain the types of damages and assess the potential value of your claim that you are entitled to receive.
+However, our attorneys can explain the types of damages and estimate the potential value of your claim that you are entitled to receive.

 The following are common types of damages awarded in trucking collision cases:

 - Personal expenses

 - Future lost earnings